And, This Is How To Solve The Climate Crisis With President Clinton

 that we could do in America in the midst of all this political BS that we're dealing with every day,

+what would you ask us to do?
 What do you think the most important thing in terms of citizen action is that we could be doing?

 I remember Justice Brandeis had a wonderful quote.
+He wrote a lot about citizenship.

-He said, in democracy, the most important office, Brandeis said, is not the office of presidency, with respect, certainly not governor or mayor, but it's the office of citizen.
+He said, in a democracy, the most important office, Brandeis said, is not the office of presidency, with respect, certainly not governor or mayor, but it's the office of citizen.

 This notion of active, not inert citizenship.

-And I think at the core of that is this idea that we have agency, that we can shape the future, that we're not bystanders in the world.
+And I think at the core of that that is this idea that we have agency that we can shape the future that we're not bystanders in the world and I think back to the spirit of your opening remarks

 is this notion